Viewer Rating

 This time around, Chucky and his homicidal honey, Tiffany, are brought back to life by their orphan offspring, Glen.
 Then the horror goes Hollywood as Chucky unleashes his own brand of murderous mayhem!

-The movie features visible diversity within its human cast, though it does not explicitly recast traditionally white roles.
-Its narrative explores themes of gender identity through one of its main characters, but it does not explicitly critique traditional identities or portray them negatively as central to its plot.
+The movie features some visible diversity in its cast, notably with Redman playing himself, but does not include explicit race or gender swaps of traditionally white roles.
+While the narrative explores themes of gender identity through the character of Glen/Glenda, it does not explicitly frame traditional identities negatively or make DEI a central, critical focus of its storyline.

 The film uses Christian themes and characters, such as the devout Joan, for dark comedic effect and to highlight their naivete.
 It often portrays faith as easily exploited or as a backdrop for the dolls' blasphemous actions, without offering any affirming or nuanced perspective.